wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.16 =
+* Fix: On some servers, autoloader tries to load Composer\InstalledVersions although this doesn't exist.
+We fix this by only loading classes that exist #1801
+* Enh: Some shared hosting servers like DreamHost doesn't allow sending large data through URL which resulted in interval server error 500 when fetching the backup list.
+We changed the way of sending data now through request body which allow listing backups on such shared hosting servers #1788
+* Enh: Improve workflow to support tables with long name exceeding the 64 characters MySQL limit when a tmp prefix during restore is added.
+Those tables are now temporarily renamed to temporary short names during the restore process and after successful restore renamed back to their original names #1784
+* Fix: Restoring a backup, site language is not properly imported, resulting in switching the imported site back to site default language.
+Reason: Language files are imported before importing other files during backup restore.
+This led to cleaning the restored language files while cleaning other files.
+Now language directory is skipped during the cleaning of existing "other" files #1794
+* Fix: Check/Uncheck of the plugins and themes checkbox in the PUSH UI didn't affect the children checkboxes.
+This issue is fixed and children checkboxes are properly toggled #1797
+* Fix: If all tables were excluded during PUSH, it was treated as if all tables were selected.
+Now tables selection is properly handled during the PUSH #1797

 = 2.9.15 =
 * New: Add sFTP support to upload backup files automatically via (s)FTP to a remote server or NAS system #1677